 In April Young v.
 American Tobacco Co., Inc. (Cir.
 Ct.
 Orleans Parish, La., filed 1997), the plaintiff brought a class action against U.S. cigarette manufacturers, including RJR Tobacco and B&W, and parent companies of U.S. cigarette manufacturers, including RJR, on behalf of a putative class of Louisiana residents who, though not themselves cigarette smokers, allegedly suffered injury as a result of exposure to ETS from cigarettes manufactured by defendants.
 The plaintiffs seek to recover an unspecified amount of compensatory and punitive damages.
-In March 2016, the court entered an order staying the case, including all discovery, pending the completion of the smoking cessation program ordered by the court in Scott v.
+In April 2022, the court entered its most recent order staying the case, including all discovery, until notice is given of an intent to lift the stay following the completion of the smoking cessation program ordered by the court in Scott v.
 The American Tobacco Co.